-September 2, 2014—The following positions are currently available in the library.
+September 9, 2014—The following position is currently available in the library.
 Please visit ASPIRE and search by requisition number for more information.

 Assessment Librarian—Preservation, Conservation and Digital Imaging Services, Harvard Library (Grade 58, Req# 33737BR)

 Research & Collections Librarian—Fine Arts Library (Grade 56, Req# 33535BR)

 Staff Assistant III—Gutman Library, GSE (Grade 51, Req# 33508BR)